This article was updated on June 2, 2025.

 400 Galloway St., NE

-Sports and events group DC Fray hosts this weekly music series every Friday through August 23 at the Modern at Art Place.
-The shows start at 6 PM, and showcase pop, jazz, and other genres.
-Bring a blanket and grab a bite from a food truck.
+Sports and events group DC Fray hosts this weekly music series every Friday through August 29 at The Modern at Art Place.
+The shows start at 6 PM and showcase pop, jazz, and other genres.
+Bring a blanket and grab a bite from a featured food truck on select days.
 Free.

 Nats Summer Concert Series